microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 Copy the absolute url of the site.
 For eg. `https://xyz.sharepoint.com/sites/contoso`

+!!! warning "SharePoint Teams site"
+    Use a SharePoint Teams site instead of Communication site.
+The index is currently picking up in SharePoint Teams site.

-### Step 2 :Upload agent manifest
+### Step 2 :Update declarative agent manifest

 Go to the environment file called **.env.dev** and create a new variable called "SP_SITE_URL" and paste the absolute url of the SharePoint site as its value.

-Next, go to the agent manifest **appPackage/declarativeCopilot.json** and add a comma `,` after conversation_starters array and paste the belwo new array object for extending the agent's capability to refer to SharePoint data to a particular site.
+Next, go to the agent manifest **appPackage/declarativeCopilot.json** and add a comma `,` after conversation_starters array and paste the belwo new array object for extending the agent's capability to refer to SharePoint data of a particular site.

 ```JSON
  "capabilities": [